sgoldenlab/simba/docs/installation.md

 1) If you would like to be able to call [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) or [DeepPoseKit](https://github.com/jgraving/DeepPoseKit) commands via the SimBA interface (whuch requires a local GPU), please install SimBAxTF from the **master** branch.
 Please see full instructions below.

 2) If you do **not** want to use TensorFlow through SimBA on your local machine, and instead have DeepLabCut/DeepPoseKit installed elsewhere, please install SimBA from the **SimBA_no_TF** branch.
 This does not require a GPU, or local installations of DeepLabCut or DeepPoseKit.
 Please see full instructions below.
-This version of SimBA includes **all functionalities** of SimBAxTF, except for the ability to generate pose-estimation models through the SimBA GUI.
+This version of SimBA includes **all functionalities** of SimBAxTF, except for the ability to generate pose-estimation models through the SimBA GUI. **Pose-estmation model results can still be imported and analysed**.

 # Requirements
 1. [Python 3.6](https://www.python.org/downloads/release/python-360/)  **<-- VALIDATED WITH 3.6.0**